 Based on time series values for the interfering signal power level, a CCDF curve will be generated in order to assess if the result exceeds the recommended performance and interference criteria that are defined in Recommendation ITU-R RS.2017-0.
-The criteria will be used as a metric to assess the impact that the non–safety AMS allocation would have on the EESS (passive) systems operating 22.21-22.5 GHz band.
+The criteria will be used as a metric to assess the impact that the non–safety AMS allocation would have on the EESS (passive) systems operating in the 22.21-22.5 GHz band.
 From Recommendation ITU-R RS.2017-0, outlined in section A4.4.3 of this Report, the following is prescribed for the frequency range 22.21-22.5 GHz:

 - Reference bandwidth: 100 MHz;